EliteHamster/rock-paper-scissors/README.md

 ### UberLogic Mode 🧠

-**The Most Advanced AI** - Combines all learning strategies with no waiting period.
+**The "Committee of Experts" AI** - Uses a **Dynamic Weighted Voting System**.
+Instead of a single logic module making the decision, every learning strategy casts "votes" on what the player will do next.

 **Turn 1:**